New constitutionalism: Origins

 New constitutionalism formed in the 1980s as the result of a growing world order and the “worldwide market revolution.”
 The end of the Cold War represented an ideological shift and the need for transformation.
 This shift was reiterated by Prime Minister Margaret Thatcher declaring the depletion of socialism and the rise of conservatism and liberalism.
 As society progressed it allowed for the evolution of capital mobility, transnational corporation and the expansion of the world market.
 The Great Depression and the aftermath of World War II reflected the need for reform.
 Reform would redirect economic and political practices, ensuring benefits for all through the creation of global institutions.

 Neo-liberal supremacy through the dominance of the United States and the Soviet Union allowed for geopolitical reconfiguration increasing the need for new political order.
 Additionally the lack of consistency among nation-state principles and the constant interruption from democratic power influenced the need to provide sustainable long-term economic goals by limiting executive and legislative branches of government using constitutional framework.
-New constitutionalism has become prominent in the aftermath of the 2007 global financial crisis as a result of the need to bypass formal trade rules and democratic controls.
+New constitutionalism has become prominent after the 2008 financial crisis as a result of the need to bypass formal trade rules and democratic controls.